 Her back was slightly hunched forward and her head was lowered towards her study notes.
 Wearing dark sunglasses and casually dressed in hot pink short-shorts and a white singlet top, she sat with her elbows resting on her knees.
 Her long blonde hair fell forward around her face, like blonde blinkers to outside distractions, as she read.

 Heidi Schwarz was a vibrant, independent twenty-three year old senior completing the final year of her law degree at San Diego University.
-With the exception of her blue eyes, her plain, nondescript features are framed by her long straight blonde hair that extends down to her lower back.
+With the exception of her blue eyes, her plain, nondescript features were framed by her long straight blonde hair that extended down to her lower back.